Annual General Meeting

 There is currently no provision within the Trust's constitution for an online AGM so this was not an option.
 Members' resolutions submitted for 2020 will automatically be rolled over to the 2021 AGM.

 While there will be no AGM this year, we value members' opinions and it is important to us that members still have an opportunity to ask questions of Trustees and senior staff.
 To enable this, there will be an online members' broadcast on 7 November.
 You will have an opportunity to hear from the Trust's Chair and Director-General and to ask questions.
-We will let you know how to join in and submit questions later in the year.

 The Board and Council have also decided to cancel this year's elections to the Council.
 Again, the temporary constitutional changes allowing this to happen have been approved by the Charity Commission.
 With no elections this year, the Board and the Council have agreed that all existing elected members of the Council will serve one additional year.
 The Council elections will proceed as usual in 2021.